R4YLx/R4YLx/README.md

 - 🌱 I’m a student at Medieinstitutet and I'm studying Front End Development.
 - 🙏 Feedback are always welcome.
 - 📫 You can reach me [@R4YL_x](https://twitter.com/R4YL_x) on Twitter.
 - 🥊 Practitioner of the art of 8 limbs
+- 🦸‍♂️ Marvel nerd

 <!--
 **R4YLx/R4YLx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.